sst/sst/www/docs/util/permissions.md

 _Type_ : `string | cdk.Construct | [cdk.Construct, string] | cdk.aws-iam.PolicyStatement`

-Allows you to define the permission in a few different ways to control the level access.
+Allows you to define the permission in a few different ways to control the level of access.

-A string, that's the name of the AWS resource as used in IAM policies.
+The name of the AWS resource as referenced in an IAM policy.

 ```
 "s3"